ADVANCED MANAGEMENT DEVELOPMENT PROGRAM (AMP)

 Section 4 presents capstone cases that draw together the course material.
 These cases are among Harvard’s most interesting yet challenging offered.

 Classes are held Mondays from 6 PM to 9 PM at The Buffalo Club, 388 Delaware Avenue in Buffalo.
 The class runs for 10 weeks from late February to early-May.
-Students should expect to spend 3-5 hours of preparation each week plus class time.
+Students should expect to spend 3-5 hours or more of preparation each week plus class time.

 Wayne Robinson is a retired CEO for private equity (mostly KKR) and with an ESOP for almost 20 years.
 Wayne started his career with Boston Consulting Group who awarded him a full scholarship to attend Harvard Business School and return to their new Operations Practice Group.
 After BCG, Wayne worked as a deal-maker for a private equity firm and at General Electric as an operations general manager.

 This program is open to individuals who are in or approaching a management position and who aspires to become a senior organization leader.

 The fee for the program is $1350.
 This includes all cases and article reprints.
 An invoice will be sent to each participant to present to their organization following the selection of students.